 ENGL 553 Seminar in Linguistics (may be repeated for credit)

-If desired, for one of the three elective courses, students may select a non-linguistics graduate-level course in English, such as a class in literature, composition, folklore, or creative writing, or an appropriate graduate course in CODI, Psychology, Modern Languages, or EDCI.
+If desired, for up to two of the four elective courses, students may select a non-linguistics graduate-level course in English, such as a class in literature, composition, folklore, professional writing, or creative writing, or an appropriate graduate course in CODI, Psychology, Modern Languages, or EDCI.

 Thesis or Non-thesis Options

 Students concentrating in TESOL can choose to focus on their teaching practicum or complete a thesis.
 For the 33-hour non-thesis option, students will take nine courses (five required and four electives) and complete 6 hours of teaching practicum which will require them to teach ESOL for 1-2 semesters and produce a paper that reflects on their experiences as a teacher.
 Various ESOL placements are available within the University or the community, or students might take advantage of internships or jobs available around the world.
 Students who prefer to write a thesis will complete 6 hours of ENGL 599 and be supervised in a research project by a member of the TESOL faculty.